mhvk/baseband/docs/guppi/index.rst

 variable, but always ends with "END" followed by 77 spaces.

-How samples are stored in the payload depends on whether or not it is **time-ordered**.
-A time-ordered payload stores each channel's :term:`stream` in a contiguous data block, while a non-time-ordered one groups the
-|components| of a :term:`complete sample` together (like with other formats).
+How samples are stored in the payload depends on whether or not it is **channels-first**.
+A channels-first payload stores each channel's :term:`stream` in a contiguous data block, while a non-channels-first one groups the |components| of a :term:`complete sample` together (like with other formats).
 In either case, for each channel polarization samples from the same point in time are stored adjacent to one another.
 At the end of each channel's data is a section of **overlap samples** identical to the first samples in the next payload.
 Baseband retains these redundant samples when reading individual GUPPI frames, but removes them when reading files as a stream.